kubecost/docs/long-term-storage.md

 __AWS/S3__

-Start by creating a new S3 bucket.
+Start by creating a new S3 bucket with all public access blocked.
+No other bucket configuration changes should be required.
 The following example uses a bucket named `kc-thanos-store`.
 See region to endpoint mappings here: https://docs.aws.amazon.com/general/latest/gr/rande.html#s3_region

 Next, add an IAM policy to access this bucket ([instructions](/aws-service-account-thanos.md)).